wz30/Leetcode/Union Find.md

 ### Questions
 - confusion about quick find and quick union, what does root represent?
+- checking the size, what if sz[i] == sz[j] ?
+- time complexixity for ranking and path by compression

 ### Pseudo Code
 - Hua hua youtube, rank and Path compression